ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/index.md

 # Autosuggest JS SDK Documentation

 A JavaScript SDK for building **fast, real-time autosuggest experiences** powered by Unbxd.
+Built with modern JavaScript and designed to work seamlessly **without jQuery or other legacy dependencies**.

 <div class="mt-6">
   <a href="/autosuggest-js-sdk-docs/installation.html" class="btn btn-primary mr-2">